lequangthongbeam13/IoT_Pipline_2026/Population Shifts In Finland - ML Task/README.md

 ### 2. Exploratory Data Analysis (EDA)
 Four charts that give a big-picture view of what's happening:

-- **Population growth rate** over time — with key turning points detected from data
+- **Population growth rate** over time, with key turning points detected from data
-- **Natural increase vs net migration** — which one is driving population change?
+- **Natural increase vs net migration** - which one is driving population change?
-- **Aging vs growth scatter** — the relationship between getting older and losing people
+- **Aging vs growth scatter** - the relationship between getting older and losing people
-- **Fastest aging municipalities** — top 15 with both speed and current level
+- **Fastest aging municipalities** - top 15 with both speed and current level

 ### 3. Interpretation
 Direct answers to the four questions from the task:

-- Which regions are aging fastest? → Rural municipalities, led by Rääkkylä (+16.5% aging in 10 years)
+- Which regions are aging fastest?
+Rural municipalities, led by Rääkkylä (+16.5% aging in 10 years)
-- Which municipalities grow or decline the most? → Helsinki suburbs grow; remote rural areas shrink up to -23%
+- Which municipalities grow or decline the most?
+Helsinki suburbs grow; remote rural areas shrink up to -23%
-- Birth rate vs immigration as drivers? → Migration has been the only growth driver since 2016
+- Birth rate vs immigration as drivers?
+Migration has been the only growth driver since 2016
-- Which areas need more services? → 75 municipalities classified as "High Pressure" (old + shrinking)
+- Which areas need more services?
+75 municipalities classified as High Pressure (old + shrinking)

 ### 4. Forecasting Model
 Three regression models predict national population from 2025 to 2040:

-- **Model A** — Linear regression, full data (1990–2024)
+- **Model A** — Linear regression, full data (1990-2024)
-- **Model B** — Linear regression, pre-spike data (1990–2021)
+- **Model B** — Linear regression, pre-spike data (1990-2021)
-- **Model C** — Polynomial regression, full data (1990–2024)
+- **Model C** — Polynomial regression, full data (1990-2024)

 All three models agree: Finland's population will reach around **5.91–5.93 million by 2040**.